Brantford was first settled in 1784 by a group of Six Nations Indians, led by

 Actually, the Chapel has romantic associations for us as this is where my hubby "popped the question" to me in 1994, so it will always have lovely memories for me.

-We were two middle-aged, widowed people at the time and little did I know how my life was going to change - check out our
+We were two middle-aged, widowed people at the time and little did we know how our lives were going to change - check out our About Us section.

 This trail system connects to the cities of Cambridge and Hamilton and is great for hikers, cyclists and anyone who enjoys the outdoors.